Lesterpaintstheworld/terminal-velocity/evaluation_report.md

 ## Target Changes
 - **Files to Modify**:
+  - `evaluation_report.md`: Create a new section detailing the findings from the analysis, focusing on how these interactions influence their character arcs and the broader narrative.
+- **Nature of Expected Changes**: Add insights and implications derived from the interaction analysis, ensuring clarity and relevance to the overall themes of AI rights and economic policy.
+- **Files to Modify**:
   - `evaluation.md`
 - **Nature of Expected Changes**:
   - Add a new section that details the evaluation findings for Cipher, including performance metrics, interaction quality with characters like Nova, Pulse, and Marcus Reynolds, and recommendations for improvement.